aoak/Simpletun/README.md

 						  only significant in case mode isn't 'm'
 		-o: protocol    : name of the underlying protocol over which tunneling happens. can be 'tcp' or 'udp' only significant in case mode isn't 'm'
+		-t: ip version	: version of ip protocol to be used in tunnel.
+Can be 'ipv4' or 'ipv6' only significant in case mode isn't 'm'
 		-s: server name : name or ip address of the server.
 (Only considered in case of client) only significant in case mode isn't 'm'
 		-e: persistence : Whether to set device persistent or not